openstax/napkin-notes/phil/server-names.md

 - When do things update?
   - automatic?
 By user?
 - What datasets are on the various machines?
+- Security: cookies/sessions
-- Security: Do we have to worry about cookies/sessions percolating since we're using subdomains?
+  - do we want/not-want them to percolate since we're using subdomains?
 - Why `archive-qa` instead of `qa-archive`?

-# Naming suggestions

-(wouldn't have to move wholesale to this format :smile:)
+  - maybe the latter is easier to type in browsers?

+# Suggestion (prefix the production name)

 - `master.tutor.openstax` instead of `tutor-dev.openstax`
   - clear that it updates when master updates